 Mr Ellice-Flint was then Managing Director and CEO of Santos Limited from 2000 to 2008.
-He has been the Executive Chairman of Blue Energy Limited since June 2013 and has been a Director of The Australian Ballet since 2010.
+He has been the Executive Chairman of Blue Energy Limited since June 2013 and has been a Director of the Australian Ballet since 2010.
 He served as the Chairman of the South Australian Museum Board from 2003 to 2011 and was Chairman of the Board of Clean Seas Limited from 2009 to 2012.

-Ms Lockwood is a qualified lawyer and holds a Bachelor of Laws as well as Bachelor of Business (Environment) from Notre Dame University.
+She has a Bachelor of Laws as well as Bachelor of Business (Environment) from Notre Dame

-Daniel Thomas Norton has industry-wide experience at both the corporate and government levels in a wide range of sectors including infrastructure, agriculture, transport and health.
+Daniel Norton has extensive industry experience at both the corporate and government levels in a wide range of sectors including infrastructure, agriculture, transport and health.

 He has a Bachelor of Agricultural Science from the University of Melbourne, Master of Economics from the University of New England, a PhD from North Carolina State University’s School of Economics and Business and a Hon.
 LLD from the University of Tasmania.

-He was the Chairman of Regional Rail Link Authority in Victoria, a position he assumed in August 2010 and Chairman of AssetCo since June 2010.
-Before that, Mr Watson was CEO of Transfield Services where he grew the Australian service provider to the resource and energy sectors into a global entity during his 16-year stewardship from 1993 to 2009.
+He was the Chairman of Regional Rail Link Authority in Victoria, a position he assumed in August 2010 until its completion in October 2015.
+In addition, he was Chairman of AssetCo during the period June 2010 to Sept 2015 a company owned by IFM investors specialising in managing PPP assets.
+Mr Watson executive career was as CEO of Transfield Services where he grew the Australian service provider to the resource and energy sectors into a global entity during his 16-year stewardship from 1993 to 2009.